carlesconesa34/starbucks-data-analysis/README.md

 If you are a recruiter or evaluator reviewing this project, please keep in mind that the primary goal was to practice and develop skills in Python, SQL, and data analysis workflows — not to produce production-ready work.

-Feedback and suggestions are always welcome!
+Feedback and suggestions are always welcome.

 ---